 From these happy hours, we came up with some of our best event ideas.
 We wanted to find a way to keep this social connection up and stay connected, so we shifted to hosting two virtual, casual brainstorming happy hours a week using video chat.
 We’ve found that especially in these trying times, these light moments with our team have helped us offset the lack of face-to-face time, while also keeping a pulse on how people are acclimating to the new environment.

-Another technique we’ve used to boost morale is weekly emails, with tips and advice for the team, ranging from what TV shows to binge on the weekend to in-home workout ideas.
+Another technique we’ve used to boost morale is weekly emails, with tips and advice for the team, ranging from what TV programmes to binge on the weekend to in-home workout ideas.
 The communication helps remind everyone that we are all in this together and reinforces that feeling of team comradery.

 During these unprecedented times, it is more important than ever to reassess and adapt our workflows to fit today’s WFH realities.
 What drove productivity and morale in our traditional office environment may not necessarily work the same today.
 But, simple adjustments are possible.
-As a small business owner, I’ve found these hacks have helped maximize my time and have kept my team and I working efficiently, without sacrificing much-needed personal time to relax and recharge.
+As a small business owner, I’ve found these hacks have helped maximise my time and have kept my team and I working efficiently, without sacrificing much-needed personal time to relax and recharge.